 While many high school and college students are used to online classes, the majority will have to adjust to this more independent—and isolated—learning format.
-There are plenty of benefits to online learning—flexibility, affordability, and convenience being just a few—there are some disadvantages as well, as many students aren’t used to this type of learning or may not have the necessary resources at home.
-For a student seeking a collaborative, social college experience, the isolation of online learning can be a real concern.
+There are plenty of benefits to online learning—flexibility, affordability, and convenience being just a few.
+But there are some disadvantages as well, as many students aren’t used to this type of learning or may not have the necessary resources at home.
+For a student seeking a collaborative, social experience, the isolation of online learning can also be a real concern.

-You may never meet your professors face-to-face when taking an online course, but it’s still important to develop a relationship with them.
-As an online student, you’ll have to try harder to stand out from your classmates, but if you communicate regularly and thoughtfully with your professor, you will build a bond that could last long after you’ve turned in your final papers.
+It’s important to keep communicating to your teachers and professors in an e-learning format.
+As an online student, you’ll have to try harder to stand out from your classmates, but if you communicate regularly and thoughtfully with your professor, you will continue to build a bond that could last long after you’ve turned in your final papers.
 Show initiative by taking part in open forums and chats, volunteering for extra credit projects, and turning in high-quality work.
-And if you have the opportunity to go to campus, stop by your professor’s office during visiting hours to put a face to the name.
+Also ask your professors if they are providing virtual office hours through video chat if communicating and asking questions through email just doesn’t cut it.

 Study groups often develop organically in traditional classrooms, but they can be a bit trickier to arrange virtually.
-How do you find people to partner with, and how do you actually study with someone else online?
-Your professor may be your first ally here, especially with big lecture classes—ask them if they know of any other students who may be interested in forming a study group.
+How do you actually study with someone else online?
+Your professor may be your first ally here, especially with big lecture classes—ask them if they can help you get in touch with other students who may be interested in forming a study group.
 If there’s a class discussion board, post a short message advertising your idea.
-Depending on your location, you could arrange in-person meetings, or you could host regular discussions on Google Hangouts, Skype, or a school-hosted forum.
+You could host regular discussions on Zoom, Google Hangouts, Skype, or a school-hosted forum.
 Your grades will benefit from the extra attention, and you’ll get to know a few of your classmates while you’re at it.

 Explore your school’s networking resources

-In a brick-and-mortar institution, it often takes an ambitious sort of student to get involved with the school’s networking resources; between classes and social events, it’s easy enough to make new contacts every day.
-But as an online student during this unprecedented time, networking is just as important to developing a solid base of professional contacts that will benefit you in the future.
+Even when you’re physically on campus, it takes an ambitious sort of student to get involved with a school’s networking resources.
+But between classes and social events, it’s easy enough to make new contacts every day.
+As an online student during this unprecedented time, networking is just as important to developing a solid base of professional contacts that will benefit you in the future.
 Contact your career services office through email to see if they can help with your résumé, interview practice, etc. virtually.
 You can also ask if they can help you get in touch with alumni.
 Your career planning shouldn’t halt just because campus has closed!

 Step away from the computer